 A work environment like no other.

-“At Carmel, I am a bit of a handyman, maintaining the exteriors and interiors.
-It's pleasant because it's really varied and the days go by quickly.
-Even if I don't have skills in everything, I try either with the help of colleagues or acquaintances or otherwise I involve other craftsmen but we always try to resolve the problems.
-I love the mountains, I'm from the valley, I've always wanted to live there and now it's true that I'm lucky to be able to work there all year round.
-In the morning when I arrive at 7 a.m., I'm all alone, it's calm, these are sensations that are pleasant because there's no noise, it's magnificent.
-Carmel is a setting that is special, it is after all a building that is almost 1000 years old, I am lucky to be able to work there and go into places where no one ever goes.
-There’s a bit of a secret side to it and the person I replaced didn’t say much about what was going on inside either, that’s part of the charm of the place.”
+“At the Carmel, I’m a bit of a jack-of-all-trades, maintaining both the exterior and interior.
+It’s enjoyable because it’s so varied and the days fly by.
+Even though I’m not skilled in everything, I try to get help from colleagues or acquaintances, or I call in other tradespeople, but we always try to solve any problems.
+I love the mountains; I’m from the valley, I always wanted to live there, and now I’m really lucky to be able to work there year-round.
+When I arrive at 7 a.m., I’m all alone; it’s peaceful, a pleasant feeling because there’s no noise, it’s magnificent.
+The Carmel is a special place; it’s a building that’s almost 1000 years old, after all.
+I’m fortunate to be able to work there and go into places where no one ever goes.”
+There's a slightly secretive aspect to it, and the person I replaced didn't say much about what went on inside either; it's part of the charm of the place.

 United and solitary…but not only!